This website uses cookies to ensure you get the best experience.

 Picture

-Based on Newspaper accounts and various announcements that appear in Roanoke's local newspaper, as well as neighboring Newspapers (i.e. The Anniston Star), there is an abundance of evidence that as far back as 1955, the Clark's were actively engaged in advancing the cause of Black Civil and Human Rights.
-Where available, We have uploaded documents that reflect the Clark's activism.
+Based on newspaper accounts and various announcements that appear in Roanoke's local newspaper, as well as neighboring newspapers (i.e. The Anniston Star), there is an abundance of evidence that as far back as 1955, the Clark's were actively engaged in advancing the cause of Black Civil and Human Rights.
+Where available, we have uploaded documents that reflect the Clark's activism.

 What we recall very well is that Wilkie Clark placed tremendous value on the NAACP as the ideal organization -- the vehicle -- for liberation, because it was the only National Organization that existed to address the racial biases witnessed in every area of Negro life in America.
 The NAACP had painstakingly developed programs for its leaders to follow to address issues ranging from Education, Employment, Housing, Racial separation and isolation, lynching, Voter Disenfranchisement, and many others.
 The NAACP's program of attack was strictly based on Negroes understanding the specific Laws in operation, and developing an astute unequaled ability to use those laws as the weapon -- the basis upon which they could set themselves free.